experimentarium/times/docs/part-2/07-climate-module.md

 **Description:** The total amount of aggregate climate indicator in year y.

-**Purpose and** This variable tracks the total amount of an aggregate climate indicator by
+**Purpose and Occurrence:** This variable tracks the total amount of an aggregate climate indicator by period.

-**Occurrence:** period.
 This variable is generated for each main emission type of the Climate Module as well as for the total forcing from all greenhouse gas concentrations.

 **Units:** GtC (for CO<sub>2</sub> emissions), Mt (for CH<sub>4</sub> and N<sub>2</sub>O emissions), or W/m<sup>2</sup> (for total radiative forcing).